jjaakko/fake-news-classifier/index.markdown

 [Rand.org](www.rand.org), one of the [most influential](https://thebestschools.org/features/most-influential-think-tanks/) [think tanks](https://en.wikipedia.org/wiki/Think_tank), has compiled [a list of all the services that seek to ascertain the accuracy of information](https://www.rand.org/research/projects/truth-decay/fighting-disinformation/search.html#q=&typeOfTool=Verification).
 For the 223 million social media users, there are fewer than 40 such services in the US.
 Some of these focus on photos and videos.
-Of the services that assess text, the gross majority have fewer than 25 employees and do not employ any AI nor machine learning automation in the checking.
+Of the services that assess text, the gross majority have fewer than 25 employees and do not employ any AI nor machine learning automation in detecting disinformation.

 <div style="text-align: center">
 <img src="./assets/images/Slide3.JPG" alt="test" hspace="0" vspace="0" width="100%" align="center"/>
 </div>

-<br>We obtained gold labels for nearly 70000 articles from the three services (out of the 40) which we perceived to be the most renouned (based only on our experience).
+<br>We obtained gold labels for nearly 70000 articles from the three services (out of the 40) which we perceived to be the most renouned (based only on our own experience).
 These articles were labeled as "fake" or "real" mostly by [snopes.com](https://www.snopes.com/) (67285 articles), but also by [emergent.info](http://www.emergent.info/) (651 articles) and [politifact.com](https://www.politifact.com/) (1460 articles).
 Human-labeled instances which are presumed to be correct are referred to as "gold labels."